captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
 Not too often.
 ---
-Just because I don't really
+Just because I don’t really
 ---
-have a grow-house or anything.
+have a growhouse or anything.
 ---
 And growing pot for real,
 ---
-that's a commitment,
+that’s a commitment,
 ---
 it requires a lot of specifics.
 ---